c0c0n3/teadal.proto/docs/README.md

   doesn't mess up your box.
 - [Cloud rollout][bootstrap].
 Assembling a fully-fledged K8s `1.27.1`
-  cluster and then doing the initial deployment of our cloud stack—Istio & add-ons, Argo CD, etc. This initial deployment sets up the Istio mesh and the Argo CD pipeline to deploy and manage the Teadal cloud services and supporting K8s resources.
-We use GitOps at the OS-level too, managing nodes remotely through config files in a Git repo.
+  cluster and then doing the initial deployment of our cloud stack—Istio & add-ons, Argo CD, etc. We use GitOps at the OS-level too, managing nodes remotely through config files in a Git repo.
 Plus, we can reproduce the **exact same stack** on dev boxes to keep "works on my machine" accidents from happening.
 - [Cluster admin access][admin-access].
 Setting up admin access to your freshly minted K8s cluster.